ahzam1/warfriend/README.md

 Settings button will allow you to move the window around by entering new x and y coordinates respective to the top left of your screen.

-Todo:
+Todo: (priority ordered)
-* Make settings permanent. (currently resets at restart)
-* Add colour options.
 * Add invasions (in an informative way)
 * Add Orb Vallis Cycles
+* Add hover information
+* Add colour options.